-Individual Providers, in particular Taskers and Jobbers, implement their own exert(Exertion, Transaction) methods according to their service semantics and control strategy; in SORCER implemented by ServiceTasker and ServiceJobber respectively.
+Individual Providers, in particular Taskers and Jobbers, implement their own exert(Exertion, Transaction) methods according to their service semantics, in SORCER implemented by ServiceTasker and ServiceJobber respectively.
 SORCER specific domain providers either subclass ServiceTasker or ServiceJobber, or by dependency injection (using Jini configuration methodology) configure either one with one of 12 proxying methods developed in SORCER.
-In general, many different types of taskers and jobbers can be used in SORCER at the same time (currently one ServiceTasker and one ServiceJobber implementation exists) and exertions via their signatures will make appropriate runtime choices as to what virtual metacomputer to run.
+In general, many different types of taskers and jobbers can be used in SORCER at the same time (currently one ServiceTasker and one ServiceJobber implementation exists) and exertions via their signatures will make appropriate choices as to what virtual metacomputer to run.

 Invoking an exertion, let's say ext, is similar to invoking an executable program ext.exe at the command prompt.
 If we use the Tenex C shell (tcsh), invoking the program is equivalent to: tcsh ext.exe, i.e., passing the executable ext.exe to tcsh.
-Similarly, to invoke a metaprogram using FMI, in this case the exertion ext, we call ext.exet(null) if no transactional semantics is required.
+Similarly, to invoke a metaprogram using FMI, in this case the exertion ext, we call ext.exert(null) if no transactional semantics is required.
 Thus, the exertion is the metaprogram and the network shell at the same time, which might first come as a surprise, but close evaluation of this fact shows it to be consistent with the meaning of object-oriented federated programming.
-Here, the virtual metacomputer is a federation that does not exist when the exertion exemplified by FMI.
+Here, the virtual metacomputer is a federation that does not exist when the exertion is created.
+Thus, the notion of the virtual metacomputer is enclosed in the exertion exemplified by FMI.

 The observation concluding that the exertion is the metaprogram and the network shell at the same time brings us back to the distribution transparency issue discussed in Section 2.
 It might appear that Exertion objects are network wrappers as they hide network intrinsic unpredictable behavior.
 However, Exertions are not distributed objects, as do not implement any remote interfaces; they are local objects.
 Servicers are distributed objects and there are many types of Servicers addressing different aspects of networking.
-The network intrinsic unpredictable network behavior is addressed by the SORCER object-oriented distributed infrastructure: Taskers, Jobbers, Catalogers, Spacers, FileStorers, Authenticators, Authorizers, Policers, etc. The Servicer-based infrastructure facilitates exertion-oriented programming and concurrent metaprogram execution using the presented FMI and allows for constructing reliable object oriented distributed systems from unreliable distribute components - Servicers.
+The network intrinsic unpredictable network behavior is addressed by the SORCER object-oriented distributed infrastructure: Taskers, Jobbers, Catalogers, Spacers, File-Storers, Authenticators, Authorizers, Policers, etc. The Servicer-based infrastructure facilitates exertion-oriented programming and metaprograms execution using presented FMI and allows for constructing reliable object oriented distributed systems from unreliable distribute components -Servicers.

-5 Conclusions
+5. Conclusions

-A distributed system is not just a collection of distributed objects-it's the network of dynamic objects.
-From an object-oriented point of view, the network of dynamic objects is the problem domain of object-oriented distributed programming that requires relevant abstractions in the solution space.
-The exertion-based programming introduces the new RPC abstraction with service providers and exertions instead of object-oriented conventional objects and messages.
-Service providers can register proxies, including smart proxies, via dependency injection using twelve methods investigated in SORCER.
-Executing a top-level exertion means forming a dynamic federation of currently available providers in the network that collaboratively processes service contexts of all nested exertions.
-Services are invoked by passing exertions on to providers indirectly via service object proxies that in fact are access proxies allowing for service providers to enforce a security policy on access to services.
-When a permission is granted, then the operation defined by an exertion's PROCESS signature is invoked by reflection.
-FMI allows for the P2P environment via the Servicer interface, extensive modularization of Exertions and Exerters, and extensibility from the triple command design pattern.
-The presented FMI has been successfully deployed and tested in multiple concurrent engineering and largescale distributed applications.
+A distributed system is not just a collection of distributed objects-it's the network of objects.
+From an objectoriented point of view, the network of objects is the problem domain of object-oriented distributed programming that requires relevant abstractions in the solution space.
+The exertion-based programming introduces new network abstractions with federated method invocation in SOOA.
+Service providers register proxies, including smart proxies, via dependency injection using twelve methods investigated in SORCER.
+Executing a top-level exertion means a dynamic federation of currently available providers in the network collaboratively process service contexts of all nested exertions.
+Services are invoked by passing exertions on to providers indirectly via object proxies that are access proxies allowing for service providers to enforce a security policy on access to services.
+When permission is granted, then the operation defined by a signature is invoked by reflection.
+FMI allows for the P2P environment via the Service interface, extensive modularization of Exertions and Exerters, and extensibility from the triple command design pattern.
+The presented FMI has been successfully tested in multiple concurrent engineering, large-scale distributed applications.